Introduction

 It needs to be continuous, not static.

-When that happens, life cycle cost becomes a live tool for forecasting future spend, identifying cost risk early, supporting repair versus replace decisions, and setting accurate cost per hour.
+When that happens, it can be used as a live tool for forecasting future spend, identifying cost risk early, supporting repair versus replace decisions, and setting accurate cost per hour.

 What this means in practice

-When life cycle cost is done properly, you are not surprised by major spend.
+When done properly, you are not surprised by major spend.
 Maintenance becomes predictable.
 Cost per hour reflects reality.
 Decisions are made earlier, not after failure.
 Asset performance and cost are understood together.

 Conclusion